MalekD5/GameEngine/README.md

 I will build a small game without building the game engine.

 ## Setup Instructions
 Please note that this project uses CLion and C++20.
-The target set is Visual Studio not Min
+The target set is Visual Studio not MinGW
  -  run `vcpkg install`

 # Todo